Launches fail quietly before they fail publicly.

 Set the gates.
 Milestones and go/no-go rules.
 People relax when the constraints are explicit.

 Establish the pulse.
 Short status calls.
 A decision log that stays current.
-Less panic.
-More movement.
+Less panic and more movement.

 Define the standard.
 Review checklists and sign-off thresholds.
 “Looks fine” isn’t a quality standard.